 In recent years, Natalie’s leadership efforts have extended to influence teachers throughout the state.
 She has presented to hundreds of educators at EdTechTeam Summits Featuring Google for Education, Computer Using Educators Rockstar Camps and Black Labels, Riverside County Office of Education Google Educator Summer Camps, and multiple EdCamps.
 Her presentation topics include: station-rotation blended learning, standards-based grading, digital reader’s notebooks, the writing process using Google tools, restorative practices, and social-emotional learning using classroom play.
 She is an engaging presenter and provides follow-up support through social media and direct correspondence.
 In an effort to support more educators, Natalie created the Teachers vs Zombies website.

 Natalie lives with fellow innovative educator, Nishantha Unantenne, in the Canyon Hills community of Riverside County.
-She is a new mom to a smiley little girl named Nouarie, who currently enjoys reading--and tasting--books.
+She is mom to a two-year-old little girl named Nouarie, who enjoys reading books.
 Their family has four dogs and a cat.
-Natalie enjoys reading, hiking, practicing yoga, and of course spending as much time as possible playing with baby Nouarie.
+Natalie enjoys reading, hiking, practicing yoga, and of course spending as much time as possible playing with her babies..